iainvdw/lucidian-tides/Sessions/10 - Landmarks.md

 They take the documents to [[Gellan Primewater|Gellan]] and Eda later, after having the infernal ones translated as well.
 They share what happened at the Lavish Chateau with Gellan and Eda as well.
 Eda promises them she’ll look after them as far as the Zhelezo goes.

 T’hau asks Gellan and Eda what their end goal is with Guillaume.
 They say that with the paperwork provided, they could try and get both Guillaume and [[Commodore Balthair de Modesto|de Modesto]] replaced, hopefully with people who have the actual wellbeing of the people of Nicodranas in mind.
 The crew does advice against Gellan and Eda showing these documents at the next meeting, as Alvaro will be present, and they know he’s involved with the Golden Chain.
-Gellan shares with the crew that he’s been talking with the captain as well, and they’ve set up fully legal trades for the Serpent’s Tide.
+Gellan shares with the crew that he’s been talking with [[Captain Cassian Sariel de Rochefort|the captain]] as well, and they’ve set up fully legal trades for the Serpent’s Tide.